Phonics

 The Government strongly recommend the use of synthetic phonics when teaching early literacy skills to children.
 Synthetic phonics is simply the ability to convert a letter or letter group into sounds that are then blended together into a word.

-Here at Carlton Mills Primary School, we are using the Read Write Inc (RWI) programme to get children off to a flying start with their English.
+Here at Carlton Mills Primary School, we use the Read Write Inc (RWI) programme to get children off to a flying start with their English.
 RWI is a method of learning based upon letter sounds and phonics, and we use it to aid children in their reading and writing.

 Children’s progress is assessed regularly and tracked using internal tracking procedures.
 Class teacher and the Reading Leader meet regularly to assess and review.
 At Carlton Mills Primary we vertically stream KS1 children to provide purposeful and impacting teaching and learning.